cenotelie/onering/README.md

 Therefore, the queue provided here do not allow sending the ownership of queued items onto other threads.
 Instead, receivers (consumers) will only see immutable references to the items.
+When items can be copied (implements `Copy`), copies can be obtained instead.

 ## Example

+Create a queue with a single producer and 5 event consumers.
 ```rust
 use std::sync::Arc;
 use onering::errors::TryRecvError;